QuantEcon/lecture-source-jl/rst_files/more_julia/testing.rst

 .. figure:: /_static/figures/testing-pr2.png
     :scale: 100%

-For more on PRs, see the relevant section of the :doc:`version control <version_control>` lecture
+For more on PRs, see the relevant section of the :doc:`version control <../more_julia/version_control>` lecture

 Case with Write Access
 ---------------------------